 Codified liability is also to be created in the event of abusive cease-and-desist letters:

-§ 8b
+§ Section 8b

-Prohibition of abusive assertion of claims; liability(1) The assertion of claims under Section 8 (1) shall be inadmissible if
+Prohibition of abusive assertion of claims; liability (1) The assertion of claims under Section 8 (1) is inadmissible if

-1. the assertion of the claims primarily serves to give rise to a claim against the infringing party for reimbursement of expenses or costs of legal action or payment of a contractual penalty, 2. a competitor asserts a considerable number of infringements of the same legal provision by means of warning letters, if the number of infringements asserted is disproportionate to the scope of the competitor’s own business activities or if it can be assumed that the competitor will not bear the economic risk of the extrajudicial and judicial proceedings itself,
+1. the assertion of the claims primarily serves to give rise to a claim against the infringing party for reimbursement of expenses or costs of legal action or payment of a contractual penalty, 2. a competitor asserts a significant number of infringements of the same legal provision by means of warnings if the number of infringements asserted is disproportionate to the scope of the competitor’s own business activities or if it can be assumed that the competitor will not bear the economic risk of the extrajudicial and judicial proceedings itself,

-4. significantly excessive contractual penalties are agreed or demanded, or
+4. significantly excessive contractual penalties are agreed or demanded or

 It is also important that with the changes in the law, things such as warnings for missing information obligations, i.e. imprint errors and the like, can be dropped in such a way that competitors can no longer issue warnings for these, but only consumer protection associations, which, however, must be listed in a centrally managed list of qualified trade associations.